A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: Summary and discussion

 Since there is no metallicity information in the \citetalias{Zou_2026} simulations, we assume four representative metallicities of \(Z = 0.02\,Z_\odot\), \(Z = 0.3\,Z_\odot\), \(Z = 0.5\,Z_\odot\), and \(Z = 1.0\,Z_\odot\).
 We find that the mean simulated surface-brightness profiles are in good agreement with the stacked measurements of \citetalias{Zhang2024a} over a wide range of radii, out to \(\sim 100\,\mathrm{kpc}\).
 The model predictions are also consistent with the results of \citet{he2026} at radii \(r \gtrsim 20\,\mathrm{kpc}\), extending to \(r \sim 120\,\mathrm{kpc}\) (Figure~\ref{fig:metal}).
-Overall, this level of agreement indicates that the eROSITA-detected X-ray emission is predominantly produced by thermal radiation from hot gas, with no requirement for a significant nonthermal contribution, in line with the conclusions of \citet{he2026}.
-In particular, \citet{he2026} shows that the stacked 10--50~kpc spectrum is well described by a thermal plasma plus a power-law component, where the power-law is consistent with residual emission from discrete sources (unresolved stellar populations and PSF-scattered photons) and leaves little room for an additional inverse-Compton/CR-related continuum; hence, a CR-dominated interpretation of the diffuse halo emission is strongly disfavored.
-Given the limited spectral quality of the current data, however, a small nonthermal (CR-related) contribution cannot be strictly excluded.
-Deeper eROSITA data from later all-sky surveys (e.g., eRASS4) will improve the spectral constraints and may enable measurements to larger radii.
+This agreement indicates that the eROSITA-detected X-ray emission could be predominantly produced by thermal radiation from hot gas, with no requirement for a significant nonthermal contribution, in line with the conclusions of \citet{he2026}.
+We caution, however, that this consistency does not by itself uniquely establish a thermal origin: uncertainties in the assumed initial CGM gas mass, together with the absence of cosmic rays in the current simulations, leave open the possibility that a nonthermal component contributes at some level.

 To quantitatively understand the role of AGN feedback in shaping the surface brightness, we have also calculated the surface brightness profile predicted by a model without AGN feedback (Figure \ref{fig:noagn}).
 We find that this model underpredicts the surface brightness by a factor of a few.
 The reason for the discrepancy is that the gas temperature and entropy are significantly lower than those with AGN feedback, although the gas density is higher.
 This indicates that the eROSITA result is a powerful tool for constraining the thermodynamic state of the gas in the galaxy and the model of AGN feedback.